shopware5/shopware/UPGRADE-5.7.md

 * Added `\Shopware\Components\Cart\TaxAggregatorInterface`
 * Added `\Shopware\Components\Cart\TaxAggregator` as a default implementation, extracting the tax aggregation logic from the checkout controller
+* Added a new component to the update process.
+The `.htaccess`-file now contains a section dedicated to the Shopware core.

 ### Changes